Find Affordable College Courses

 Phoenix, AZ

-Grand Canyon University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the large city of Phoenix, Grand Canyon University is a private for-profit college with a very large student population.
+Grand Canyon University came in at #9 in this year’s edition of the Best Value Nursing Bachelor’s Degree Schools in Arizona ranking.
+Located in the large city of Phoenix, Grand Canyon University is a private for-profit college with a fairly large student population.

-In-state tuition fees for undergraduate students at Grand Canyon University are $17,189 per year.
+The average tuition and fees for an in-state undergraduate at Grand Canyon University are $17,189 a year.
 The average amount in student loans that nursing majors at Grand Canyon University take out while working on their Bachelor's Degree is $28,120.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $198.

 Grand Canyon University also took the #5 spot in our Best Nursing Bachelor’s Degree Schools in Arizona rankings.